 It was a provisional school from April 1870 until December 1883, and public school from January 1884.
 The enrolment in 1870 was 27 and John Douglass was the first teacher.
 The school's name was 'Newport' until December 1901.

 Captain E. Hannell's small steamer Cora plied between Newcastle and the Creek.
 There was a track to Brisbane Water but most transport was by water until the arrival of the railway in 1887.
-At first Dora Creek had no station, only an unattended platform built in 1889.
+At first Dora Creek had no station but an untended platform was built in 1889.
 There was a 60 ft iron bridge over the Creek, replaced in 1957.

 The passing of the Robertson Land Acts in 1861 brought new settlers.
 The timber ketches returning from Sydney brought supplies of flour, tea and sugar.
-The construction of the railway line in the mid 1880's brought an influx of labourers.
-One of the Worley family opened a small hotel on the southern bank near the line which later burned down.
-After the building oft a station people tended to build nearer the railway.
+The construction of the railway line in the mid 1880's brought an influx of navvies and one of the Worley family opened a small hotel on the southern bank near the line.
+It was later burned down.
+When Dora Creek got a station people tended to build nearer the railway.

 The artist J.J.
-Hilder first came to Dora Creek in 1915, where he stayed for several months at a time, and painted his beautiful series of "Dora Creek" pictures.
+Hilder first came to Dora Creek in 1915 and, staying for several months at a time, painted his beautiful series of "Dora Creek" pictures.
 In the 1920's his friend, Sydney Long, began to visit and also painted the Creek.

-Floods continued, the worst being in 1978, the last in 1981.
-The intake tunnel for Eraring Power Station went under the Creek in a concrete caisson, assembled on the creek bank and put in place in January 1981.
-At the same time the Electricity Commission dredged the Creek and constructed two floodways - one each side of the intake - and these discharged floodwater to Bonnells Bay.
+Floods continued, the worst being in 1978.
+The last was in the 1981.
+The intake tunnel for Eraring Power Station went under the Creek in a concrete caisson, assembled on the creek bank and put in place in January 1981 and at the same time the Electricity Commission dredged the Creek and constructed a floodway which took floodwater to Muddy Lake.